michaelhallam123/TorusParticles/README.md

 - [Glad](https://github.com/Dav1dde/glad)
 - [jsoncpp](https://github.com/open-source-parsers/jsoncpp)

-Any of the latter three dependencies not found by CMake will be cloned and built automatically when CMake is run.
+The latter three dependencies will be cloned and built automatically when CMake is run.
 Note they may require extra dependencies in order to build correctly, see e.g. [GLFW Dependencies](https://www.glfw.org/docs/3.3/compile.html#compile_deps).

 ### Steps
 1. Clone the git repository